mitogen-hq/mitogen/docs/api.rst

     :param mitogen.core.Context respondent:
         Reference to the context this receiver is receiving from.
-If not ``None``, arranges for the receiver to receive :py:data:`mitogen.core._DEAD` if messages can no longer be routed to the context, due to disconnection or exit.
+If not ``None``, arranges for the receiver to receive :py:data:`_DEAD` if messages can no longer be routed to the context, due to disconnection or exit.

     .. attribute:: notify = None